 “The sophistication needed to get in there is considerable, but it does also expose the fundamental weaknesses of the infrastructure of the internet which we are all now addressing.”

 Earlier this month, 34 companies – led by Microsoft – signed a tech accord at the RSA conference vowing to bolster online security around the world.
-The accord pledges to protect users and customers, oppose cyber attacks on citizens and enterprises “from anywhere”, encourage collaboration between firms and strengthen protection by empowering users.
+The accord pledges to protect users and customers, oppose all cyber attacks on citizens and enterprises, encourage collaboration between firms and strengthen protection by empowering users.

 “This is very welcome, but it’s a sign I think, a recognition that we are not where we should be on the hardening of the internet infrastructure,” Hannigan said.
 The security consultant added that those involved in the early development of the internet had expressed to him their regrets at not making its infrastructure more secure from the outset.